-All Plum Borough Schools are now Smoke-Free facilities.
-Act 145 amends Title 18 (Crimes and Offenses Code) to prohibit students from possessing and using tobacco products on school property.
+All Plum Borough Schools are Smoke-Free facilities.
+Act 145 amends Title 18 (Crimes and Offenses Code) to prohibit students from possessing and using tobacco products on school property, this also includes "vaping" products.
 A student convicted of possessing or using tobacco in violation of the district Smoking Policy 222 may be fined up to \$50 plus court costs, or admitted to alternative adjudication in lieu of an imposition of a fine.
 A student may also be subject to discipline, including suspension and expulsion.